asingleneuron/ZS-DataScience-Challenge/README.md

-# ZS-DataScience-Challenge
+# ZS Data Science Challenge
-ZS DataScience Challenge organized by interviewbit platform.
+ZS Data Science Challenge organized by interviewbit platform.
 Problem is related with binary classification where we need to predict the probability of goal if Cristiano Ronaldo hits the ball.

 # Evaluation Metric: